 In the long run, these unsubscribes compounded.
 Andrew believes it changed the very fabric of his company, admitting, “If you look at Groupon now, it’s just this kind of vestige of what it once was.”
 Today, Groupon has lost 98% of that $12.5 billion valuation.
 Looking back on the experience in 2018 after being fired as CEO, Mason reflected, “What I’ve taken away from that is there are some things where it’s like I’m sorry, I’m not going to look at the data on that…This is just what we’re going to do.
 And we know that it’s right, and there’s nothing that’s going to shake us from that.”

 The lesson from this story isn’t to reject data and revert to the big shots deciding everything on gut feel.
 It’s that analyzing evidence is hard!
 It’s so much more than crunching numbers.
 It includes developing better intuition.
-We all make predictions based on intuition every day, from predicting whether we’ll enjoy dining at a new restaurant to predicting if a new house we’re eyeing will increase in value.
+We all make predictions based on intuition every day.
+We predict if we’ll enjoy a new restaurant or if a new house will increase in value.
 When was the last time you checked your past predictions against what actually happened to see if they were accurate?
 When was the last time you tested your intuitions for bias?
 When was the last time you wrote down a logical argument step by step to critique your reasoning?
 Even if you’re already a skilled critical thinker, the opportunities to improve are boundless.
 Andrew Mason was almost certainly a strong critical thinker back then.
 But what if he’d been even better?
 What if he understood the value of his intuition?
 It might have saved his company.
-Conversely, it’s hard to imagine how learning more advanced data analytics techniques would have changed anything.
+Conversely, it’s hard to see how advanced data analytics would help.
 Data skills are valuable, but critical thinking is vital.

 What about the impact of AI on our need for critical thinking?
 In 2022, a cruel new breed of AI-armed scammers emerged.
 The culprits just need to record their victim speaking for a few seconds.
-With the recording, they can use AI to synthesize an eerily accurate vocal doppelganger.
+With the recording, they can use AI to synthesize an eerily accurate vocal doppelgänger.
 The scammers can then manipulate the stolen voice to say anything they want.
-They then callously demand money from victims’ families by concocting stories of illness, injury, and kidnapping.
+They then, with no pity, demand money from victims’ families.
+They make up stories of illness, injury, and kidnapping.

 This is the tip of the iceberg.
 Algorithms are already producing images of human faces almost indistinguishable from real-life photographs.
-Then there’s the growing sophistication of deepfake videos, which can increasingly be produced with little to no technical expertise.
+Then, there’s the growing sophistication of deepfake videos.
+They can now be made with little to no technical expertise.
 The line between reality and artificiality may soon blur to the point of invisibility.
 Picture yourself on a video call, struggling to determine whether the person on the other side of the screen is flesh and blood or a virtual imposter.
 It’s a frightening scenario.
 And yet, the situation is not hopeless.

 Consider Photoshop and its ability to create plausible fake photographs.
 We learned long ago to navigate a reality where photographs can no longer be taken at face value.
-Today, when we encounter an image that strains credibility – say, a photo of King Charles soaring from the apex of the Empire State Building in a wingsuit – we don’t immediately accept what we see.
+Today, when we see an incredible image—like a photo of King Charles in a wingsuit, flying from the top of the Empire State Building—we don’t just accept it.

 Instead, we apply the “4As” of critical thinking.
 So we ask, “Has this photograph been manipulated?”
 We could then assemble some evidence and analyze it using this argument: